 - See Also: 7 Must-Try Wines in Argentina

 10. Beach Hopping and Surfing

-While they aren’t exactly the nicest beaches in the world, it’s still fun to hit la playa when you’re travelling in Lima.
+While they aren’t exactly the nicest beaches in the world, it’s still fun to hit la playa when you’re traveling in Lima.
 Doing so is quite easy, as all you need to do is walk down the stairs from the Malecon to access Playa Waikiki.

-The shores are rocky and the water can be downright frigid, but that doesn’t stop people from pulling up a lounge chair, cracking a cervesa, and enjoying the views of the ocean.
+The shores are rocky and the water can be downright frigid, but that doesn’t stop people from pulling up a lounge chair, cracking a cerveza, and enjoying the views of the ocean.
 Lima’s beaches are always bustling during the busy summer months of December-April.

 For those who need a bit more excitement than a beach chair, surfing is one of the most popular things to do in Lima Peru.
 While you’ll need to travel 1-2 hours outside of the city to find the really good beaches and killer waves, the beaches in Miraflores and Barranco will have to do if you’re short on time.